newhavenrb/conferences/Evented-Ruby-vs-Node.js.md

     * `response = Faraday.get('...')` looks procedural, but can be made to be non-blocking
     * Use fibers; pause and resume
     * Scheduling must be done by programmer
+    * One request per fiber
+    * Maybe have to use a different app server.

 ## External Links